The HSL Mathematical Software Library

 For incorporation in software that you distribute, we offer an incorporation licence.
 Pricing is done on a case-by-case basis.
 Please contact us to discuss your requirements.

-Some of our older routines are available at no cost for personal academic or commercial (non incorporation) use via the HSL archive.
+Many older packages are available at no cost for personal academic or commercial (non incorporation) use via the HSL Archive.